fgauna12/fgauna12.github.io/_posts/2020-02-13-authenticating-against-the-azure-management-rest-apis-using-the-fluent-sdk.md

 This works great for most usecases.
 To issue commands exposed through the Fluent SDK.

-But, what if you want to issue an API call for a preview feature?
+But, what if you want to issue an API call to the Azure Management API to invoke a newer feature?

 ### Example